MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 # Mobile Center Push

-Mobile Center Push enables you to send push notifications to users of your app.
-The SDK automatically configures push notifications and delivers whatever notifications you send on the portal.
+Mobile Center Push enables you to send push notifications to users of your app from the portal.

 ## 1. Enable Apple Push Notifications service (APNs) for your app